knights-analytics/hugot/README.md

 1. Hugging Face compatibility: models trained and tested using the python Hugging Face transformer library can be exported to onnx and used with the hugot pipelines to obtain identical predictions as in the python version.
 2. Hassle-free and performant production use: we exclusively support onnx models.
 Pytorch transformer models that don't have an onnx version can be easily exported to onnx via [Hugging Face Optimum](https://huggingface.co/docs/optimum/index), and used with the library.
 3. Run on your hardware: this library is for those who want to run transformer models tightly coupled with their go applications, without the performance drawbacks of having to hit a rest API or the hassle of setting up and maintaining e.g. a python RPC service that talks to go.
-4. Simplicity: the hugot api allows you to easily deploy pipelines without having to write your own inference or training code.
+4. Simplicity: the Hugot API allows you to easily deploy pipelines without having to write your own inference or training code.
 It also now includes a pure Go backend for minimal dependencies!

 We support inference on CPU and on all accelerators supported by ONNX Runtime/OpenXLA.
-Note, however, that currently only CPU, and GPU inference on Nvidia GPUs via CUDA, are tested (see below).
+Note, however, that currently only CPU, TPU, and GPU inference on Nvidia GPUs via CUDA, are tested (see below).

 IMPORTANT: The Go backend is designed for simpler workloads, environments that disallow cgo, and for smaller models such as [all-MiniLM-L6-v2](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2).
 It works best with small batches of roughly 32 inputs per call.
 If you have performance requirements, please move to a C backend such as XLA or ORT (detailed below).